Examples

 Note

 All Virtual Class Types must reference themselves in the mapping.
 Only Alias Class Mapping uses non-self-mapping (see 3.
-Alias Class Mapping).
+Hosting Use Case (Using DBPool)).

 2.12.
 Service Properties